linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | true      | false    | Keep studying |
 | false     |          | Keep studying |

-The `Example4Compound` class implements the decision table with a compound conditional that uses the logical `&&` (and) operator.
+The `Example4Compound` class attempts to implement the decision table.
 Note there is an error on line 10 where `=` is used instead of `==`.
 The variable `isHungry` is assigned to the value `true`, overwriting the value input by the user.

 <img alt="Example4Compound.java with line numbers" src="images/example4compoundcode.png" width="600">